Not all investments are created equal, at least, not when it comes to taxes.

 Learning how to make tax-efficient investments can help you keep more money in your pocket when filing your taxes.
 Here’s a breakdown of our top three recommendations on how to maximize your tax savings when investing:

 - Aim for eligible dividends: Investing in specific eligible dividends from Canadian organizations can automatically reduce the tax you’ll pay due to the lower rates.
-While both eligible dividends and non-eligible dividends can be a good investment, it’s a good idea to try to buy eligible dividends where you can to get a bigger tax break when filing.
+While both eligible dividends and non-eligible dividends can be a good investment, it’s a good idea to invest in companies that issue eligible dividends if you can to get a bigger tax break when filing.

 - Use CCA and capital losses to offset your capital gains: Claiming capital cost allowances (CCAs) and capital losses from investments that lost money are key to offsetting how much you pay on your profits.
 Remember, both of these can be carried forward to offset gains in later years as well.
 So even if you haven’t used them now, you can use them later.

-Use tax-advantaged accounts to save money before you invest: Serious investors should understand the importance of placing their investments in the right accounts.
-Using TFSAs and RRSPs are a great way to let your savings grow tax-free and maximize your earnings in the long run.
+- Use tax-advantaged accounts to save money before you invest: Serious investors should understand the importance of placing their investments in the right accounts.
+Using TFSAs and RRSPs are a great way to let your savings grow tax-free (RRSP) or tax free (TFSA) and maximize your earnings in the long run.

 I am pretty meticulous and up-to-date on my tax strategies and deductions yet TurboTax found me another $124 dollars… Ka-ching!